Topl/brambl-cli/microsite/docs/cli-reference/simple-tx-mode.md

-  --walletdb <value>       Wallet DB file. (mandatory) -o, --output <value>     The output file. (mandatory) --fee <value>            Fee paid for the transaction -t, --to <value>         Address to send LVLs to. (mandatory if to-party and to-contract are not provided) --to-party <value>       Party to send LVLs to. (mandatory if to is not provided) --to-contract <value>    Contract to send LVLs to. (mandatory if to is not provided) -a, --amount <value>     Amount to send --transfer-token <value>
+  --walletdb <value>       Wallet DB file. (mandatory) -o, --output <value>     The output file. (mandatory) --fee <value>            Fee paid for the transaction -t, --to <value>         Address to send LVLs to. (mandatory if to-fellowship and to-contract are not provided) --to-fellowship <value>       Fellowship to send LVLs to. (mandatory if to is not provided) --to-contract <value>    Contract to send LVLs to. (mandatory if to is not provided) -a, --amount <value>     Amount to send --transfer-token <value>